NathanvChand/ACIT-2420-Assignment-3-P2/README.md

 # ACIT-2420-Assignment-3-P2
 ACIT 2420 Assignment 3 part 2

-## This is a continuation of the Assignmemt 3 homework
+## This is a continuation of the Assignment 3 homework

 ---